What are Distributed Energy Resources?

 Previously power for WA was reliant on big electricity generators, and our networks’ poles and wires to transport power from those generators to the widespread population right across the SWIS.
 It was a more centralised model of delivering power.

 Now, power can be generated and used locally.
 Residents in Kalbarri will soon be able to draw power from a microgrid.
-A shopping centre in Ellenbrook can use the latest solar photovoltaic panels on the carpark roof to keep the lights on.
+A shopping centre in Ellenbrook can use the latest solar PV panels on the carpark roof to keep the lights on.
 In Meadow Springs, a resident can draw on PowerBank, a community battery.

-The DER challenges
+The challenges of DER

 While DER has lots of positives, particularly because of its ability to increase the amount of cost-efficient renewables, it also presents challenges to the operation of the grid.